 Don’t forget, all these costs assume that you have already paid off your mortgage!
 All outstanding loan balance is due at closing.

-What is the cost of selling your home without a real estate agent in Florida?
+How to sell your home without a real estate agent in Florida

-Since selling a home is so expensive, selling a house For Sale By Owner might seem like the best way to save money.
-To many people, giving someone 6% for what seems like an easy job doesn’t make sense.
-But many forget that there are additional costs that occur when you sell your home without a real estate agent.
+To many people, giving an agent 6% for what seems like an easy job doesn’t make sense.
+But don’t forget that there are additional costs that occur when you sell your home without a real estate agent.

-You will still need to pay all the same taxes, fees and inspections that you would if you had a real estate agent, but you’ll also be responsible for the costs of:
+You will still need to pay all the same taxes and fees that you would if you had a real estate agent, but you’ll also be responsible for the costs of:

 - Advertising your property